nlemoine/wp-cli-fixtures/README.md

 ### Create fixtures

-At the root of your project, create a `fixtures.yml` file:
+At the root of your project, create a `fixtures.yml` file (you can download it [here](https://raw.githubusercontent.com/nlemoine/wp-cli-fixtures/master/examples/fixtures.yml)):

 ```yaml
 Hellonico\Fixtures\Entity\User: